The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): Achieving the required surface and pointing accuracy

 One of the major contributors to the telescope's half wavefront error budget is the surface deformation introduced by the primary reflector backup structure and the panels.
 From an engineering point of view, the contribution of the backup structure and the panels can be assessed in separate FE models, since their contribution to the error budget can be expressed as root sum squares.
-We show the results of the FE modeling of the primary mirror deformations under different conditions in Appendix~\ref{sec:appendix_FEA}.
-For the results presented in Figs.~\ref{fig:perf_surf_grav_20}-\ref{fig:perf_surf_tempgrad}, the full panel segment models as shown in Fig.~\ref{fig:fe_model_panelseg} were included in the global telescope model.
-As a result, the half wavefront errors shown are the root mean squared contributions from the backup structure (whose repeatable contributions can be compensated by the active surface by and large), the global structure and the panel segments.
-Figs.~\ref{fig:perf_surf_grav_20} \& \ref{fig:perf_surf_grav_90} show the mostly repeatable contribution of the gravity deformations at the extreme limits in elevation (namely, $EL=20^\circ$ and $EL=90^\circ$), where the fractional error contributed by the backup structure can be compensated by the active surface.
-Fig.~\ref{fig:perf_surf_wind} shows the HWFE caused by a quasi-static wind load for a wind speed of $10~\rm m \, s^{-1}$ at $EL=20^\circ$ and for the worst case, wind from the front (which means the azimuth angle of attack is $AZ_{wind}=0^\circ$).
-Fig.~\ref{fig:perf_surf_tempdiff} shows the HWFE for a temperature deformation mode that can be compensated by an active primary reflector surface.
-Fig.~\ref{fig:perf_surf_tempgrad} shows a temperature gradient normal to the surface within the panel tiles that cannot be compensated by any control system considered so far.
+We show the results of the FE modeling of the primary mirror deformations under different conditions in the online data \href{https://zenodo.org/records/14673697}{available on Zenodo}.
+These online materials show the full panel segment models included in the global telescope model, where the half wavefront errors reported there are the root mean squared contributions from the backup structure (whose repeatable contributions can largely be compensated by the active surface), the global structure, and the panel segments.
+The mostly repeatable contribution of the gravity deformations lies at the extreme limits in elevation (namely, $EL=90^\circ$ and $EL=20^\circ$), where the fractional error contributed by the backup structure can still be compensated by the active surface.
+The results also show the HWFE caused by a quasi-static wind load for a wind speed of $10~\rm m \, s^{-1}$ at $EL=20^\circ$ and, as a worst case, approaching from the front (which means the azimuth angle of attack is $AZ_{wind}=0^\circ$).
+The results further show the HWFE for a temperature deformation mode that can be compensated by an active primary reflector surface.
+And finally, they reveal a temperature gradient normal to the surface, within the panel tiles, that cannot be compensated by any control system considered so far.
 It should be noted, however, that the magnitude of the temperature gradient is a deliberately chosen assumption, and its real magnitude will have to be verified in future analysis or prototype measurements.